Solutions-Challenge/green-day-backend-system/README.md

 MAX_INSTANCES: The maximum number of instances you want to server
 ```

-Note that min_instances can be 0 which will make your services slower if you have
+Note that min_instances can be 0 which will make your services slower since it will have to cold start after no activity.

 ## Function Overview
 All requests are made through x-www-form-urlencoded format except for machine_learning.py